Close Air Support BASICS aka CAS101.

 Close Air Support is as the name suggests when Air assets, normally Attack Helicopter or Fighter/Bomber aircraft operate with ground forces in attacks against a common enemy, often in close proximity to friendly forces.
 Due to this a series of controls are in place both to allow for clear and proper attack runs to be made as well as to prevent fratricide against friendly forces.

-During CAS missions the AIR unit conducting the attacks rarely has actual control of release permissions, they are under control from the ground or from the air either by a JTAC (Joint Terminal Air Controller) or a AFAC (Airborne Forward Air Controller) whom has authority to designate the target, clear aircraft to begin their attacks, abort the attack run etc. Helicopter / Army Air Cav units however while needing to know the information below operate typically as part of the army unit and are trained to operate along side the ‘grunt’ on the ground, much like any other part of the armies arsenal.
+During CAS missions the Airforce unit conducting the attacks rarely has actual control of release permissions, they are under control from the ground or from the air either by a JTAC (Joint Terminal Air Controller) or a AFAC (Airborne Forward Air Controller) whom has authority to designate the target, clear aircraft to begin their attacks, abort the attack run etc. Helicopter / Army Air Cav units however while needing to know the information below operate typically as part of the army unit and are trained to operate along side the ‘grunt’ on the ground, much like any other part of the armies arsenal.
 As such it is rare to find them using a JTAC.
 Instead they will typically be given a request from the guy on the ground simply asking for an attack on a location and the unit is left to do their job.

 Brevity You need to know.

 The following Brevity words should be known by those flying CAS missions.

 10 SECONDS – Advisory, AC is to be ready for Laser operation in 10 seconds

 ABORT x 3 – Directive, Immediately cease all weapon release, secure weapons used if No abort code is given on secure comms.